jordannholmes/FinalProject/README.md

 - MycoFlor (Hempel et al. 2013)
 - Mycorrhizal intensity databases (Akhmetzhanova et al. 2012)

-The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for a user to find and organize information pertaining to a trait of a specific plant species.
+The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for a user to find and organize information pertaining to a trait of a specific plant Genus, Species.
 For the purposes of this program, the input data is an eDNA / anacapa output table.

 ## Dependencies
-This program has two parts, both of which can be run in Shell:
+This program has two required programs, both of which can be run in Shell:
 1) Hoffman2
-2) R
+2) R (R Core Team 2018)

+This program has one required file, located within Github:
+1) Commands.sh - Bash script containing the code, used for organizing a dataset to specify Genus, Species and creating a csv table with the desired traits of such list of Genus, Species.

 ## Program Workflow
 The flow of the program is as follows:

-1) Reads the input file of the Test_Set.txt (within Vignette Directory) provided by Github.
+1) Reads the input file of the Test_Set.txt provided within Github (within Vignette Directory).

-2) Recognizes and removes single semicolons and blank spaces from OriginalData.txt.
+2) Recognizes and removes single semicolons and blank spaces from Test_Set.txt.

 3) Tabs between remaining names of taxonomy information.
-Useful in determining the Genus and Species names of each sample.
+Useful in determining the Genus, Species names of each sample.

-4) Deletes all information other that the Genus and Species names.
+4) Deletes all information other than the Genus, Species names.

-5) Deletes any duplicate species input.
-Lists only uniques Genus and Species combinations.
+5) Deletes any duplicate Genus, Species input.
+Lists only unique Genus, Species combinations.

+6) R / RStudio: Loads R. Also installs and loads the necessary packages: TR8 and devtools.

+7) Defines variable of my_species with the list of Genus, Species found from the dataset analysis done in the bash script.

+8) Defines variable of my_traits with a list of desired traits, chosen by the user, of the Genus, Species list.

-6) R / RStudio: Creates a table of user-specified relevant ecological information (maximum height, minimum height, etc.) for each unique genus and species.
+9) R / RStudio: Creates a table of user-specified relevant trait information (maximum height, minimum height, etc.) for each unique Genus, Species.

-## Instructions
+## Instructions for Running the Program
-Our ultimate goal is to obtain only the unique genus and species combinations.
-After this we will input this data to RStudio.
-Steps in Shell are as follows:

-1) Remove lines with ';' and lines with no taxonomy provided, denoted by a blank line:
-- This is fulfilled through the ***grep*** command.

-2) Create tabs in between taxonomy categories of the remaining data:
-- This is fulfilled through the ***sed*** command.

-3) Obtain Plant Species name:
-- This is fulfilled through the ***awk*** command.

-4) Obtain Unique Species name:
-- This is fulfilled through the ***sort*** command.

-5) Obtain only Species name, no Numerical values:
-- This is fulfilled through the ***grep*** command.
+To run this program, the command line should read:

+   sh Commands.sh Test_Set.txt

+This can only be done if the user is within the ~/FinalProject/Vignette directory within Shell in Hoffman2.

 ## Expected Output

-For the expected output, a file is created with a list of unique **genuses** and **species** names taken from the dataset.
+### Bash Script
+For the expected output of the bash script, six text files should be created after running the program.
+Each of the files will have the format NewData#0.txt.

+A list of unique Genus, Species names extracted from the dataset will be in the last text file, titled NewData60.txt.

-Our Final Output file prints the species as follows:
+Our Final Output text file, within NewData60.txt, prints the species as follows (for reference):

 - Anomobryum auratum
 - Artemisia californica